microsoft/atlas-design/.changeset/famous-hairs-compete.md

 '@microsoft/atlas-site': minor
 ---

-Add new tab-container custom element
+Add new segmented-control component and relevant documentation.